SeminiRathnayaka/SeminiRathnayaka/README.md

 </div>

-<h3 align="center">Healthcare AI Builder • Developer • Future Robotics AI Engineer</h3>
+<h3 align="center">Healthcare AI Builder • Developer </h3>

 ---

-## 🧠 About Me
+##  About Me

-I'm a developer from **Sri Lanka** passionate about building technology that connects **AI, healthcare, and human interaction**.
+I'm N.Semini Yashodya Rathnayaka.
+A healthcare AI builder from Sri Lanka , currently in my first year of studying Health Information & Technology.

+I build at the intersection of AI, computer vision, and human-centered design.
+Not because it's trending but because I've seen what happens when technology doesn't reach the people who need it most.

+Every project I build has a real purpose behind it.
+And I'm just getting started.

+I believe technology should serve everyone. not just those who are already comfortable.

+##  What Drives Me

+> *"I build technology for the people normal technology forgets."*
+>  N.S.
+Yashodya Rathnayaka

+Every project I build has a real human behind it.
+For everyone , for us , for you!

  I'm especially interested in:

 * 🤖 Artificial Intelligence & Machine Learning
 * 🏥 Healthcare Technology